angrybacon/doomsday-wiki/markdown/partials/sandbox.md

 ## Spoilers

-Inline verbatim content is not supported within spoiler blocks.
+Inline verbatim content and links are not supported within spoiler blocks.

 ```md
 :::spoiler